 High school proms have changed over the years.
 No one has to worry about whether or not they'll be invited to the prom.
 If you want to go, it's your decision to make.
-And you now have a choice of going with a date or with friends.
+And you now have a choice of going with a date, with friends, or even by yourself.

 Also long gone are the throw-back formal dances where boys picked up their dates in the family car and presented her with a corsage that her mother had to help with.
 There are now quite a few prom variations, but it's still important to remember that you still need to follow some time-tested school formal etiquette guidelines.